Ljbosman/python_developer_test/README.md

 matching.
 If set to 50% we have many false positives, including examples like "dood" and "dodo".
 For the dataset provided the lowest ratio I saw for the same company name was 56% and then I added 5% as a buffer for in case another entry was added for the same company with a slightly smaller ratio.
 For this dataset as is, 56% could have been used.

-## Lambda vs Loop
-I'm not 100% sure what the performance difference here is for the code I wrote, but I believe with the size of this data set, the performance difference wouldn't have been noticeable.
-I felt lambdas were easier to read here so it made the most sense for me.
-This can of course be discussed and I would love feedback on if for loops would have been the better option in this case.